Malaita: Languages and ethnic groups

 Malaitans speak a variety of languages within the Malaitan language family, a subbranch of the Malayo-Polynesian languages.
 The diversity is not as great as once thought, and some of the groups are mutually intelligible.
 Some of the exaggeration in the number of languages may be due to the inappropriateness of lexicostatistical techniques and glottochronological analysis, given the widespread use of word taboo and metathesis as word play.
-According to Harold M. Ross, from north to south along the island's axis, the linguistic groups are roughly the Northern Malaita languages (more properly a collection of dialects without a standard name, generally To'abaita, Baelelea, Baegu, Fataleka, and Lau), Kwara'e in the hilly area between the ridges, Kwaio in about the geographic centre of the island, and 'Are'are to the south.
+According to Harold M. Ross, from north to south along the island's axis, the linguistic groups are roughly the Northern Malaita languages (more properly a collection of dialects without a standard name, generally To'abaita, Baelelea, Baegu, Fataleka, and Lau), Kwara'e in the hilly area between the ridges, Kwaio in about the geographic centre of the island, and ꞋAreꞌare to the south.
 Each of these spreads across the width of the island.
-In addition, there is the Langalanga in a lagoon on the west coast between the Kwara'ae and Kwaio regions, and Kwarekwareo on the western coast between the Kwaio and 'Are'are regions, which may be a dialect of Kwaio.
+In addition, there is the Langalanga in a lagoon on the west coast between the Kwara'ae and Kwaio regions, and Kwarekwareo on the western coast between the Kwaio and ꞋAreꞌare regions, which may be a dialect of Kwaio.
 Sa'a, spoken on South Malaita, is also a member of the family.
 Mutual intelligibility is also aided by the large degree of trade and intermarriage among the groups.

 The peoples of Malaita share many aspects of their culture, although they are generally divided into ethnic groups along linguistic lines.
 In pre-colonial times, settlements were small and moved frequently.
 Both agnatic descent (patrilineal lines from a founding ancestor) and cognatic descent (through links of outmarrying women) are important.
 These lineages determine rights of residence and land use in a complex way.
 In the northern area, local descent groups, united in ritual hierarchies, are largely autonomous, but conceptualize their relationship as a phratry in a manner similar to certain groups in highland New Guinea.
 In the central area, local descent groups are fully autonomous, though still linked by ritual.
-In the south, the 'Are'are people developed a more hierarchical organization and more outward orientation, a cultural tradition that reaches its peak on the hereditary chiefs and rituals of Small Malaita to the south.
+In the south, the ꞋAreꞌare people developed a more hierarchical organization and more outward orientation, a cultural tradition that reaches its peak on the hereditary chiefs and rituals of Small Malaita to the south.
 One exception to these generalizations are cultures which have migrated in more recent times, such as the northern Lau, who settled in several seaside areas (and offshore islands) in southern Malaita about 200 years ago, and with whom there has been little cultural exchange.